Ughill Hall shootings: Suicide pact claim

 Rivlin argued that Wood's story did "not have a ring of truth about it".
 Several of Ledez's French friends who were interviewed by police claimed that Ledez had shown no signs of depression or suicidal intentions.
 In addition, her mother received a telephone call hours before Ledez died and she did not suspect her daughter was suicidal.

 To support Wood's claim, the defence called Wood's mother, who said that Ledez had confided her suicidal intention to her on multiple occasions and that she feared that her husband Colin would physically harm her or Christopher.
 The witness also stated that Wood had called her within 24 hours of the shootings and explained the plan to her.
 The prosecution called Alan Wales, Wood's doctor, who testified that he advised the police to confiscate Wood's gun collection after an appointment on 11 November 1985.
 Wales said that Wood appeared "distressed" and prescribed him with antidepressants.

 On 30 July 1987, the final day of the trial, the prosecution argued that Wood's suicide threat on Amiens Cathedral was not genuine and was done only to disguise his true motive, with Rivlin summarising that Wood "killed out of his obsessive hatred, not love".
 Gilbert Gray, leading the defence, argued that Wood had nothing to gain from lying about a suicide pact because he would be sentenced to life imprisonment for the murder and attempted murder of Ledez's children anyway.

 Verdict and sentencing

 On 31 July 1987, the jury at Sheffield Crown Court unanimously rejected Wood's claim that he killed Ledez as part of a suicide pact and found him guilty of murder.
 Justice Taylor sentenced Wood to life imprisonment for each murder, 12 years for the attempted murder, and three years for the specimen charges of theft from clients.
-Wood was struck off the Law Society register and the Law Society Compensation Fund paid out at least £240,000 in compensation to the theft victims.
+Wood was struck off the Law Society register and the Law Society Compensation Fund paid at least £240,000 in compensation to the theft victims.